Camp Naru COVID-19 Protocols

 - Campers will wash/sanitize their hands before all meals and throughout the day.

-- If a camper or staff member has a positive COVID-19 rapid test result, that individual will:
+- If a camper or staff member has two (2) positive COVID-19 rapid test results, that individual will:

-- Be temporarily placed in an isolation unit on campgrounds, where they will not come into contract with any other camper or staff member, while leadership contacts the parents/guardians of the participant.
+- Be temporarily placed in an isolation unit on campgrounds, where they will not come into contact with other campers or staff members

 - Staff members will be responsible for their departure from camp.